kflansburg/kflansburg.github.io/content/posts/rust-cachepot.md

   reduce the size of the cached artifacts, and reduce upload/download time.

-Note that incremental compilation and debug information are already disabled for the `--release` profile, so if you are only building your release binary in CI, then you may not have to make any changes here!
+Note that incremental compilation and debug information are already disabled for the `--release` profile, so if you are only building a release binary in CI, then you may not have to make any changes here!

 ## Summary